 The monthly amount calculated in the above rate includes the provisions of the Company's effective Environmental Compliance Cost Recovery Schedule, including any applicable adjustments.

-NUCLEAR CONSTRUCTION COST RECOVERY:

-The monthly amount calculated in the above rate includes the provisions of the Company's effective Nuclear Construction Cost Recovery Schedule, including any applicable adjustments.

 DEMAND SIDE MANAGEMENT SCHEDULE:

 The monthly amount calculated in the above rate includes the provisions of the Company's effective Demand Side Management Residential Schedule, including any applicable adjustments.